vele616/monorepo/packages/jobboard/website/content/jobs/senior-experience-designer-current-job-openings-at-magic-leap-inc--YSKZP.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "If you have 5 years’ experience designing mobile or web applications, AR, VR, gaming, or physical interactives, Current Job Openings at Magic Leap, Inc. has a job opening for a senior"
+summary: "If you have 5 years’ experience designing mobile or web applications, AR, VR, gaming, or physical interactives, Magic Leap has a job opening for a Senior Experience Designer"
 summaryBackup: "Excited about #ui/ux, #content, #scrum?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 ## Job Description

-The Senior Experience Designer will help craft the next generation of augmented reality enterprise software.​ Our work will influence the future of how business gets done—amplifying human ability with our wearable technology.
+The Senior Experience Designer will help craft the next generation of augmented reality enterprise software.
+Our work will influence the future of how business gets done—amplifying human ability with our wearable technology.
 We are looking for a perpetual student of human behavior—proficient in interactive design and prototyping.
 We seek a designer who is ready to explore new interaction paradigms and eager to join a team exploring the frontier of human-computer interaction and communication.

 ## Responsibilities